yknothing/markdownload/README.md

 # External Libraries
 It uses the following libraries:
-- [Readability.js](https://github.com/mozilla/readability) by Mozilla in version from commit [1fde3ac626bc4c2e5e54daa57c57d48b7ed9c574](https://github.com/mozilla/readability/commit/1fde3ac626bc4c2e5e54daa57c57d48b7ed9c574).
+- [Readability.js](https://github.com/mozilla/readability) by Mozilla version [0.5.0](https://github.com/mozilla/readability/releases/tag/0.5.0).
 This library is also used for the Firefox Reader View and it simplifies the page so that only the important parts are clipped.
 (Licensed under Apache License Version 2.0)
-- [Turndown](https://github.com/mixmark-io/turndown) by Dom Christie in version 7.1.1 is used to convert the simplified HTML (from Readability.js) into markdown.
+- [Turndown](https://github.com/mixmark-io/turndown) by Dom Christie in version [7.1.3](https://github.com/mixmark-io/turndown/releases/tag/v7.1.3) is used to convert the simplified HTML (from Readability.js) into markdown.
 (Licensed under MIT License)
 - [Moment.js](https://momentjs.com) version 2.29.4 used to format dates in template variables

 # Permissions